severalnines/docs/user-guide/dashboard.rst

 * **SSH Key Path**
 	- Specify the full path of SSH key (the key must exist in ClusterControl node) that will be used by *SSH User* to perform passwordless SSH.
 See `Passwordless SSH <../../requirements.html#passwordless-ssh>`_.

+* **Sudo Password**
+	- If you use sudo with password, specify it here.
+Ignore this if *SSH User* is root or sudoer does not need a sudo password.

 * **SSH Port Number**
 	- Specify the SSH port for target nodes.
 ClusterControl assumes SSH is running on the same port on all nodes.

-* **Sudo Password**
+* **Cluster Name**
-	- If you use sudo with password, specify it here.
-Ignore this if *SSH User* is root or sudoer does not need a sudo password.
+	- Specify a name for the cluster.

 * **Install Software**
     - Check the box if you use clean and minimal VMs.
 Existing MySQL dependencies will be removed.
 New packages will be installed and existing packages will be uninstalled when provisioning the node with required software.